 The Jeep Wrangler is widely recognized as one of the most capable off-road vehicles available.
 Still, in spite of its numerous built-in capabilities, such as body-on-frame construction, high-riding suspension and a number of other design features, it was also designed as a daily driver, so there are some things that a stock Wrangler just can’t do.

-If you own a Jeep Wrangler, whether it’s a classic Willys, modern stretched JK or anything between, here are the top five most popular Jeep modifications that you should consider.
+If you own a Jeep Wrangler, whether it’s a classic Willys, modern JL or anything between, here are the top five most popular Jeep modifications that you should consider.

 1. Soft Top

 If your ride came with a hard top, or your original soft top is getting a little ragged, a new top is probably one of the easiest and most-satisfying upgrades you can make.
 New Jeep Wrangler soft tops are available in many colors, styles and materials, offering protection from the elements, yet folding away for sunny days.

 Unless you spring for one of the top models, chances are good your Wrangler came with all-season tires, which are great for highway driving, dirt roads and maybe a well-traveled forest trail.
 To keep from being stranded while rock crawling or mud bogging, however, a set of off-road tires are a good decision.
 You can even go slightly oversized, up to 33 x 11 on stock wheels; however, you’ll have to consider the next Jeep modification on the list if you plan on going any bigger.